joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 comments: true
 ---

-In this post, I will broadly go over the purpose of relational databases like [SQL](http://en.wikipedia.org/wiki/SQL) and describe they ways in which they are better than other programming languages and data formats.
-I will discuss the benefits of database normalization
+In this post, I will go over many of the benefits of relational databases like [SQL](http://en.wikipedia.org/wiki/SQL) and describe the ways in which they are better than other programming languages and data formats.

 Then, by way of a simple to understand example, I will describe the basics of how to store data in a database and the benefits of database normalization.

-Finally, working with the example database I describe, I will work through successifly harder SQL queries to introduce the basic operators in SQL like filtering, joining and aggregating.
+Finally, with the example I will work through successively harder SQL queries to introduce the basic operators in SQL like filtering, joining and aggregating.

 This post is intended as a
-whirlwind tour of the key concepts of SQL, with the intention of conveying the value of databases, describing the major operations, and getting youe xcited to learn more.
+whirlwind tour of the key concepts of SQL.
+It will get you up to speed quickly, but will necessary skip some of the more advanced topics.
+At the end, I will provide some links for future reading.

 <!--
 In a followup post, I discuss some more advanced SQL queries which require cleaver